Objections & refusals

 Before you decide

-Does this mean the application is dead?
+Does this mean my application is dead?

-Should I just respond myself?
+Can I just respond to the report myself?

 Frequently asked questions